 Beef Brisket Bark

 These days, It’s all about the “Bark!”
 A great Beef Brisket usually has that tender and juicy middle with a nice black bark tone to the outside.
 Well, in order to achieve that color, it has to be smoked.
 It’s just a natural part of the process but the problem is, I don’t own a smoker and a lot of you folks don’t either.
 So a great alternative is using Smoked Paprika in the rub.
 Doing that can help you achieve the same great taste but in a conventional oven.
 And the best part is you will get a fantastic red toned bark that looks phenomenal.
 So trust me when I say that this Texas Style Beef Brisket will win you and anyone over if you follow my instructions in the video below.
 I mean, just look at this Brisket SQUISH!

 This Prime Rib Standing Rib Roast is a Prime example of what Poor Man’s Gourmet Kitchen is all about.
-I saved $20 bucks on this meat due to the fact that I scored a sale.
-If I bought this Roast before Christmas day it would’ve cost me well over $55 dollars with tax, but because the store over stocked for the holidays and it didn’t sell they run the risk of losing it altogether and throwing it out without making a dime.
-So they drop the price.
-And, in this case they dropped the price dramatically.
-Only 2 days left on the expiration date but the meat still looks great, and after the price drop, plus the $5 dollar off coupon attached to the label, this 7.5 lb Rib Roast only cost me $30 bucks!
+I saved $20 bucks on this beef due to the fact that I scored a sale.
+If I bought this Roast before Christmas day it would’ve cost me well over $55 dollars with tax.
+The grocery store over stocked for the holidays, however, and that price dropped dramatically when they weren’t selling.
+Instead of risking the complete loss with a toss, their loss is my gain.
+There is only 2 days left on the expiration date but the meat still looks great.
+And, after the price drop, there was an additional $5 dollar off coupon attached to the label, so this 7.5 lb Rib Roast only cost me $30 bucks!

 Prime Rib Standing Rib Roast Ingredients: